GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/cross-origin-isolation/index.md

 Even if an extension opts into cross-origin isolation, not all extension contexts will be cross-origin isolated.
 For example, cross-origin isolation [is not fully implemented](https://bugs.chromium.org/p/chromium/issues/detail?id=1131404) for service and shared workers currently.
-Similarly, a cross-origin isolated extension’s web-accessible subframe on a regular web page is not considered cross-origin isolated currently.
+Similarly, a cross-origin isolated extension's web-accessible subframe on a regular web page is not considered cross-origin isolated currently.

 {% endAside %}